-Having trained as a hairdresser, Albert is determined to find work in a salon
+Having trained as a hairdresser, Albert has finally found work in a salon

 Albert is deaf and is the eldest of six children, brought up in a very poor family.
 Rwanda Action supported him through school and his chosen training in hairdressing.
 He graduated just before the pandemic put the country into lockdown and has struggled to find work in this area.

 Undeterred, Albert started work at the tea plantation so that he did not have to depend on his parents.
-He has proved o be a hard work and has already almost doubled his monthly wage.
-Having bought some essential clothes and shoes, he began saving to buy a cow.
-He already has 110,000 of the 150,000 Rwf that he needs.
+He proved to be a hard worker and quickly doubled his starting salary.
+Having bought some smart clothes and shoes, he began saving to buy a cow and when we visited him, he had already saved three quarters of the price.